distrifab/fabchain/README.md

 - record manufacturing data to provide proofs of manufacturing quality
 - track individual products' life including initial manufacturing materials to allow easier recycling/upcycling

+## State of the art

+This repo contains the builds of the fabchain rollup's node.
+We are currently building an API and front-end to allow platforms to have a reference implementation of how to work with the node, which will published soon.

+The node will also be embedded by the Cosmyx 3D printers so they can receive manufacturing orders from the blockchain.

+## Open-sourcing the node's code

+We plan on releasing the node's source code once the business model and legal issues are ironed out.

 ## Project history

 This project was started in 2015 under the name [MakerNet](https://makernet.org/), a distributed manufacturing marketplace.